 (Prerequisite: BIO 2514 with a "C" or above) A combined lecture and laboratory course that includes detailed studies of the anatomy and physiology of human special senses, endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, and urinary systems, as well as reproduction and development.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
+Three hours lecture and two hours laboratory.

+ENG-1123

-ENG-1123 English Composition II 3
+English Composition II 3

 ENG 1123 is a continuation of ENG 1113 with emphasis on research, argumentation, and composition.
 Readings, essays, and a research paper are required.
+Three hours lecture.

+FCS-1253

-FCS-1253 Nutrition 3
+Nutrition

 A lecture course covering the nutrients for normal growth and reducing the risks of major chronic diseases, and applied to the selection of food for ingestion, the processes of digestion, assimilation, absorption, metabolism, and the applications for healthcare providers.
+Three hours lecture.